dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @Evad — Very nice theme.
+Excellent documentation.

-> Simon — I am very satisfied with the theme.
+> @Simon — I am very satisfied with the theme.

 > @nexro — Thanks for your good work and fast response @ Slack!